b1rdest/CC3002/README.md

 # 99.7% Citric Liquid
-Readme in "spanglish", by Diego Vergara V.
+Documentation in spanish and english, by b1rdest
 ## About

 `99.7% Citric Liquid` is a simplified clone of the renowned game, `100% Orange Juice`.
 Its main